7RU7H/Archive/Brain-Hacking/Question-Based-Methodologies/Question-Based-Penetration-Testing-Methodology.md

 - What accounts are later objectives based on Company Role?

-- Localhost enumeration and assess the need to Privilege Escalate:
+- Localhost enumeration and assessing the need to Privilege Escalate:
 	- As operator are you?
 		- Stopping, considering security mechanisms that maybe in place to alert SOC, IR, etc?
 		- Are you meeting objective on a granular level with any action?
 		- Gaining situational awareness?
 		- Noting effectively?
-			- Pathing effectively to your objective, accessing relevance?
+			- Pathing effectively to your objective, assessing relevance?
-			- Reducing information overload, by accessing relevance?
+			- Reducing information overload, by assessing relevance?
 		- Meeting requirements of stealth or (non)-harmful activities?
 		- Assess the value of time in Privilege Escalating locally - should you laterally move instead?
 	- Are we in the Cloud or On-premises?